 Is telemetry a good specialty for travel nursing?
 Telemetry is among the most consistently in-demand travel nursing specialties, particularly in markets with nursing shortages.
 Cardiac monitoring skills are portable and immediately applicable in any hospital.
 Most travel agencies list telemetry as a high-fill priority.
 The national average of $2,132/week represents a meaningful earnings jump over staff positions for nurses with at least 1 year of solid telemetry experience.

 How much does PCCN certification increase salary?
-Based on employer pay policies, PCCN typically adds $1–$3/hr or 3–5% of base salary — roughly $2,000–$4,000 per year.
+Based on employer pay policies, PCCN typically adds $1–$3/hr or 3–5% of base salary – roughly $2,000–$4,000 per year.
 Some hospitals pay a flat annual certification bonus instead.
-The exam costs $370 (or $255 for AACN members) and many hospitals reimburse the fee.
+The exam costs $375 (or $260 for AACN members) and many hospitals reimburse the fee.
 At a $2/hr differential working full time, the exam cost is recovered in under 3 months.

 How does telemetry nurse pay compare to ICU nurse pay?
 ICU nurses typically earn 5–15% more than telemetry nurses at the same facility, reflecting higher acuity and the CCRN certification expectation.
 The gap widens in high-acuity cardiac ICUs (CVICU) where specialization commands additional premiums.
+BLS reports a single wage series for all registered nurses and does not separate telemetry from critical care, so this comparison reflects employer pay-scale data rather than a federal statistic [1].